oddluck/limnoria-plugins/README.md

 ## Main Priority

 * New Style design - remove colors and use bold where necessary
-* Allow setting of location for website - such as /home/public_html
-* continue streaks when trivia stops

 # Configuration
 ## Setting up plugin